Prometheism: Third period (1923–1926)

 Polish contacts with the Promethean émigrés were continued, without the knowledge or consent of the Polish government: in military matters, by Col. Schaetzel, Maj.
 Czarnecki and Captain Henryk Suchanek-Suchecki, chief of the Nationalities Department (Wydział) in the Ministry of Internal Affairs; and at the Foreign Ministry, by the chief of the Eastern Department, Juliusz Łukasiewicz.
 An exception to the Polish government's official attitude pertained to Georgian Prometheism, which enjoyed support with both the foreign minister, Aleksander Skrzyński, and the chief of the General Staff, Gen. Stanisław Haller.

 Fourth period (1926–1932)

 The fourth period (1926–1932), from Piłsudski's return to power in the May 1926 Coup to the conclusion of the 1932 Polish-Soviet Nonaggression Pact, was the period of the most determined, organized and active collaboration with Promethean organizations.

+In 1926, the "Prometheus" organization was founded in Paris, which eventually included representatives of Azerbaijan, Crimea, Don, Georgia, Idel-Ural, Ingria, Karelia, Komi, Kuban, Northern Caucasus, Turkestan, and Ukraine.

+In addition to "Prometheus," the Committee for Friendship of the Peoples of the Caucasus, Turkestan, and Ukraine operated there, as well as the "France-Orient" association, founded by Jan Tokarzewski-Karaszewicz.

 In 1927 the Promethean problem was given official organizational form at the Polish Foreign Ministry and General Staff.
 In the previous periods, Prometheism had been treated at various high echelons but had possessed no single official home.
 Now a close coordination was established between Poland's Foreign Ministry and General Staff, as politically representing the Promethean question, and with the ministries of Military Affairs and Internal Affairs, as indirectly involved with it (the Military Ministry, with foreign contract officers; the Internal Ministry, with internal Polish-Ukrainian affairs).

+Later in 1928, the "Prometheus" organization relocated to Warsaw and was renamed "Prometheus" – League of Nations Enslaved by Russia.

 Important events in this period included: